playbeing/dinish/README.md

 ## OpenType Features

 By default, numbers are proportionally spaced.
 For use in spreadsheets or other tabular document formats, tabular numbers are available that line up vertically.
 In libreOffice, use the Features button in the Font Style dialog, or type the font name as `Dinish:tnum` in the font selector.
 In CSS, use `font-feature-settings: "tnum";`.

+DINish also comes with a full set of old style numerals.
+These can be selected with the `onum` tag.
+They are even available in tabular form for use in spreadsheets: in libreOffice, use `Dinish:onum&tnum`.
+For CSS, try `font-feature-settings: "onum", "tnum";`

 ## As a webfont